janosh/aviary/tests/readme.md

 # Testing Docs

 Run all tests by invoking `python -m pytest` from the project's root directory.
-Requires that `roost` be installed as a package into the current environment (`pip install -e .`, also from the project's root).
+Requires that `aviary` be installed as a package into the current environment (`pip install -e .`, also from the project's root).
 See [`setup.py`](../setup.py).

 To run an individual test file, pass a unique identifier as argument, e.g. `python -m pytest **/test_single_regression.py`.